Skip to content

 # In the above example:

-# * the file "target/data-from-some-dependency/file.txt" will be included in the archive.
+# * the file "target/data-from-some-dependency/file.txt" is included in

 ]